Why is this medication prescribed?

-Swallow the capsules whole; do not split, chew, or crush them.
+Swallow the capsules whole; do not open, break, or crush them.

 Your doctor may adjust your dose of dabrafenib depending on your response to treatment and any side effects that you experience.
 Talk to your doctor about how you are feeling during your treatment.

 Your doctor or pharmacist will give you the manufacturer's patient information sheet (Medication Guide) when you begin treatment with dabrafenib and each time you refill your prescription.
 Read the information carefully and ask your doctor or pharmacist if you have any questions.
 You can also visit the Food and Drug Administration (FDA) website (http://www.fda.gov/Drugs/DrugSafety/ucm085729.htm) or the manufacturer's website to obtain the Medication Guide.

 This medication may be prescribed for other uses; ask your doctor or pharmacist for more information.